drys-cli/drys/docs/man/tem.rst

    Abbreviation for: "all default repositories".

-   This is useful with the :option:`tem --repo` option.
+   This is useful with the :option:`--repo<tem --repo>` option.
 Namely, if this option is specified to any subcommand, the default repositories are not taken into consideration.
 By specifying :option:`--repo /<tem --repo>`, the default repositories will be taken into consideration after all.